Home » Flash Fiction Challenge (Page 2)

 Category Archives: Flash Fiction Challenge

-Respond by May 4, 2021.
+Respond by August 10, 2021.
 Use the comment section below to share, read, and be social.
 You may leave a link, pingback, or story in the comments.
 If you want to be published in the weekly collection, please use the form.
 Rules & Guidelines.

 Submissions now closed.
 Find our latest challenge to enter.

 At fourteen, Francis hid behind doors, gripping Mama’s hand, her breath hard as ore in her chest.
 One door led to another until they boarded a creaking vessel, shut below decks.
 Water lashed.
 The ship rose and fell and swayed from side to side.
 Wind howled.
 Finally, the hatch opened to sunlight and seagulls.
 They merged with a sea of humanity, walking to a mining camp called Cliff.
 When the mine captain’s wife died, Mama was the only one willing to wash and prep the body for burial.
 A new door opened – a job, income, a life beyond slavery.

 Troubled times have come to my hometown.

 The prompt photo shows an undated modern main street of Markleeville, California where I lived from 1974 to 1985.
 In 1988, I returned to marry my Ranger in cowboy boots in a meadow where I rode my horse and pushed cattle during the summers of my teen years.
 Markleeville has been described as picturesque, tiny, historic, and beautiful.

 The town sits in a bowl, flanked by irrigated ranch pastures, surrounded by forest and beneath the peaks I know so well I can trace their outlines with my finger pointed to the sky.
 Raymond looms tallest over 10,000 feet in elevation.
 Markleeville is nearly 5,500 feet.
 It’s a mountain town.